French deficit pledge will help euro zone budget discussions: ECB's Coeure

 "It's because the ECB's monetary policy is accommodative that we must without delay launch the transformation of our economy," Le Maire said.

-(Reporting by Leigh Thomas and Michel Rose; Addditional reporting by Maya Nikolaeva in Paris)
+Reporting by Leigh Thomas and Michel Rose; Addditional reporting by Maya Nikolaeva in Paris